 Articles on: Tracking & Status

-AfterShip supports 900+ carriers to help users with shipment tracking.
-If you are not sure how AfterShip aids in tracking shipments, you can create a test shipment using a test slug and tracking number to understand how we share details for each checkpoint.
-This help guide will explain the steps you need to follow.
+AfterShip facilitates tracking for over 1100 carriers, streamlining shipment monitoring for users.
+If you're unsure how AfterShip aids in tracking shipments, you can create a test shipment using a designated test slug and tracking number.
+This allows you to familiarize yourself with how we share details for each checkpoint and update post-purchase Estimated Delivery Dates (EDDs).
+This guide will walk you through the necessary steps.

 Be careful while creating test shipments because they do use your shipment quota.